aklab-Tcell-signal-integration/Fiji-isMap/README.md

 The Fiji and MATLAB based isMap module is based on one main Fiji macro for the image processing and feature extraction named imageProcessing.ijm.
-This macro is supplemented by two supporting Fiji macros for radial averaging and colocalization analysis and two MATLAB script for data visualization.
+This macro is supplemented by three supporting Fiji macros for colocalization analysis, radial averaging and plotting intensity profiles, and two MATLAB script for data visualization.
 This section describes their use.

 1.1 Data organization <br>